U.S. flag

 Introduction

-The pericardium is a fibrous sac that encloses the heart and great vessels.
-It keeps the heart in a stable location in the mediastinum, facilitates its movements, and separates it from the lungs and other mediastinal structures.
-It also supports physiological cardiac function.[1][2][3]
+The pericardium is a tough, double-layered fibrous sac that encloses the heart and great vessels (see Images.
+Midline Thoracic Anatomy, Sagittal View; Anatomical Relations of the Superior Mediastinum and Diaphragm).
+The structure keeps the heart in a stable position within the mediastinum, facilitates cardiac movements, and separates the heart from the lungs and other mediastinal structures.
+The pericardium also contributes to physiological cardiac function.[1][2][3]

 Structure and Function

-The pericardium consists of two layers: the fibrous and the serous.
-The fibrous pericardium is a conical-shaped sac.
-Its apex is fused with the roots of the great vessels at the base of the heart.
-Its broad base overlies the central fibrous area of the diaphragm with which it is fused.
-Weak sterno-pericardial ligaments connect the anterior aspect of the fibrous pericardium to the sternum.
-The serous pericardium is a layer of serosa that lines the fibrous pericardium (parietal layer), which is reflected around the roots of the great vessels to cover the entire surface of the heart (visceral layer).
-Between the parietal and visceral layers is a potential space that may be filled with a small amount of fluid.
-The part of the visceral layer that covers the heart, but not the great vessels is called the epicardium.
+The pericardium consists of 2 layers: fibrous and serous.
+The fibrous pericardium is a conical sac, with its apex fused to the roots of the great vessels at the base of the heart.
+The broad base overlies and fuses with the central fibrous area of the diaphragm.
+Weak sternopericardial ligaments attach the anterior aspect of the fibrous pericardium to the sternum.
+The serous pericardium is a layer of serosa lining the fibrous pericardium (parietal layer) and reflecting around the roots of the great vessels to cover the entire surface of the heart (visceral layer).
+A potential space exists between the parietal and visceral layers, which may contain a small amount of fluid.
+The portion of the visceral layer covering the heart, excluding the great vessels, is called the "epicardium."[4][5]

-The pericardial sac positions the heart in the mediastinum and limits its motion while providing a lubricated slippery surface for the heart to beat inside and the lungs to move outside.
-The pericardium prevents the excessive dilatation of the heart, and in pathological states, it can limit the overfilling of the heart, which would result in low cardiac output.
-It also influences the pressure-volume relationships of cardiac chambers by providing limited space for the heart as a whole.
-The pericardium also equalizes hydrostatic, inertial, and gravitational forces maintain the geometry of the left ventricle, and acts as a mechanical barrier to infection.
+The pericardial sac positions the heart within the mediastinum and restricts excessive motion while providing a lubricated interface for cardiac contractions and pulmonary movements.
+The pericardium prevents excessive cardiac dilatation and, in pathological states, limits overfilling that would otherwise reduce cardiac output.
+Other functions of this fibrous structure include modulating the pressure–volume relationships of the cardiac chambers by confining the heart within a limited space; equalizing hydrostatic, inertial, and gravitational forces to maintain left ventricular geometry; and providing a mechanical barrier to infection.

 Embryology

-The fibrous pericardium is derived from the septum transversum in the embryo.
-The septum transversum is a thick mass of cranial mesenchyme that is formed on day 22.
-During craniocaudal folding, it assumes a position caudal to the developing heart.
-Both the diaphragm and the pericardium, among other structures, develop from the septum transversum.
+The fibrous pericardium originates from the septum transversum of the developing embryo.
+The septum transversum is a thick mass of cranial mesenchyme formed on day 22.
+During craniocaudal folding, the septum transversum assumes a position caudal to the developing heart.
+Both the diaphragm and the pericardium, among other structures, develop from the septum transversum (see Image.
+Development of the Body Cavities and Serous Membranes).

 Blood Supply and Lymphatics

-The pericardium is supplied by the pericardio-phrenic branches of the internal thoracic arteries.
-The visceral pericardium drains lymph into the tracheal and bronchial lymph chain.
-The parietal pericardium has lymphatic drainage similar to that of the sternum and diaphragm.
-[2] The lymphatics from the ventral surface of the parietal pericardium pass along the phrenic nerves cranially.
-On the lateral and posterior surfaces, the lymphatics anastomose with lymphatics of the reflected mediastinal pleura.
-[4]
+The pericardium receives arterial supply from the pericardiophrenic branches of the internal thoracic arteries.
+Lymph from the visceral pericardium drains into the tracheal and bronchial lymphatic chains.
+The parietal pericardium exhibits lymphatic drainage patterns similar to those of the sternum and diaphragm.
+Lymphatics from the ventral surface of the parietal pericardium ascend along the phrenic nerves.
+Lymphatic channels anastomose with the lymphatics of the reflected mediastinal pleura on the lateral and posterior surfaces.[6]

 Nerves